“There is such pressure on kids these days to be the best at everything.” – Shirley Henderson

 2. Millennial women have more responsibilities.

 As we said, cultural roles have drastically changed over the past several decades.
 It isn’t enough to stay home and raise children while Dad takes care of the bills.
 Not anymore.
 Millennial women often must juggle a full-time job and child-rearing, while balancing duties such as taking their kids to extracurricular activities, maintaining a social life, looking after aging parents, paying bills, etc. Part of the reason they’re under so much pressure is because society expects more out of them than in the past.
-Being a successful woman in today’s world means filling multiple roles.
+Being a successful woman in today’s world means filling multiple roles, which can sometimes require seeking financial assistance through online payday loans.
 Frankly, this can lead to burnout and exhaustion.

 3. There’s more competition in the workplace than ever.